jojomanman/transcribo/README.md

 ## Key Features

 *   Live audio transcription from the browser microphone.
+*   Selectable transcription settings via a single dropdown:
-*   Uses Deepgram's Nova-3 model by default.
+    *   **Models:** Nova-3 and Nova-2.
+    *   **Languages:** Includes English, Spanish, French, German, Hindi, Russian, Portuguese, Japanese, Italian, Dutch for Nova-3 (using `multi` for non-English).
+Extensive language list for Nova-2.
+    *   **Filler Words:** Option for English with Nova-3 and Nova-2.
+*   Toggle for **Speaker Diarization** (all languages).
+*   Visual feedback for **word-level confidence scores** (background color).
 *   Client-side fetching of the Deepgram API key via a simple server-side API route.
-*   Basic UI to start/stop listening.
+*   Basic UI to start/stop listening and configure options.
-*   Differentiated display for interim (real-time, lighter font) and final (confirmed) transcripts.
+*   Differentiated display for interim (real-time, lighter font) and final (confirmed) transcripts, including speaker labels when diarization is active.

 ## Project Structure